kubernetes/community/contributors/design-proposals/mount-options.md

 We are going to add support for mount options in PVs as a beta feature to begin with.

-Mount options can be specified as `mountOptions` annotations in PV.
+Mount options can be specified as `mount-options` annotations in PV.
 For example:

 ``` yaml
  apiVersion: v1